-The following are our contributions.
+We make the following contributions.
 First, we propose a general meta-learning framework for fixed-horizon SRM in \cref{sec:Setup}.
 While several recent papers studied this problem in the cumulative regret setting \citep{bastani19meta,cella20metalearning,kveton2021metathompson,basu2021no,simchowitz2021bayesian}, this work is the first application of meta-learning to SRM.
 We develop general Bayesian and frequentist algorithms for this problem in \cref{sec:BMBAI,sec:fMBAI}.
-Second, we show that our Bayesian algorithm, which has access to a prior over the meta-parameters of $P_*$, has meta simple regret $\tilde{O}(m / \sqrt{n})$ over $m$ bandit tasks, each with horizon $n$.
-Our frequentist algorithm is more general, because it does not need a prior distribution over the meta-parameters, and is easier to implement for various environments.
+Second, we show that our Bayesian algorithm, which has access to a prior over the meta-parameters of $P_*$, has meta simple regret $\tilde{O}(m / \sqrt{n})$ over $m$ bandit tasks with horizon $n$.
+Our frequentist algorithm is more general because it does not need a prior distribution over the meta-parameters.
 However, we show that its meta simple regret is $\tilde{O}(\sqrt{m} n + m / \sqrt{n})$, and thus, worse than that of the Bayesian algorithm.
 In \cref{sec:fMBAI-LB}, we present a lower bound showing that this is unimprovable in general.
 Third, we instantiate both algorithms in multi-armed and linear bandits in \cref{sec:examples}.
-These instances highlight the trade-offs of the Bayesian and frequentist approaches, provably lower regret versus more generality.
-Finally, we complement our theory with empirical results in \cref{sec:experiment}.
-Our experiments show the benefits of meta-learning and confirm that the Bayesian approaches are superior whenever implementable.
+These instances highlight the trade-offs of the Bayesian and frequentist approaches, a provably lower regret versus more generality.
+Finally, we complement our theory with experiments (\cref{sec:experiment}), which show the benefits of meta-learning and confirm that the Bayesian approaches are superior whenever implementable.

 Some of our contributions are of independent interest.
-For instance, our analysis of the meta SRM algorithms is based on a general reduction from cumulative regret minimization in \cref{sec:Cum2Sim}, which yields novel easily implementable algorithms for Bayesian and frequentist SRM, based on Thompson sampling and Bayesian UCB.
-To the best of our knowledge, only \citet{komiyama21optimal} studied Bayesian SRM.
-We discuss this more in \cref{sec:related-work}.
-In \cref{sec:LinGaus}, We also extend the analysis of frequentist meta-learning in \citet{simchowitz2021bayesian} to linear Gaussian bandits.
+For instance, our analysis of the meta SRM algorithms is based on a general reduction from cumulative regret minimization in \cref{sec:Cum2Sim}, which yields novel and easily implementable algorithms for Bayesian and frequentist SRM, based on \emph{Thompson sampling (TS)} and \emph{upper confidence bounds (UCBs)} \citep{lu2019information}.
+To the best of our knowledge, only \citet{komiyama21optimal} studied Bayesian SRM before (\cref{sec:related-work}).
+In \cref{sec:LinGaus}, we also extend the analysis of frequentist meta-learning in \citet{simchowitz2021bayesian} to structured bandit problems.